 Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Yagi antennas have a dipole as the main radiating or “driven” element.
 A “reflector” is usually located behind the driven element.
 The reflector usually adds 4 dB to 5 dB of forward gain.
-However, not all yagi antennas have a reflector.
+However, not all devices have a reflector.
 If any extra directors are added to the antenna, the antenna gets an average 1 dB of gain.

 Parasitic elements which don’t radiate signal can be added to the main element to alter its performance.
-The amplitude and phase of the signal depends on the size and spacing of these parasitic elements and their location relative to the driven element.
+The amplitude and phase of the signal depend on the size and spacing of these parasitic elements and their location relative to the driven element.

 Advantages of Yagi Antennas

-It is easier to aim a yagi antenna than some arrays.
+It is easier to aim a Yagi antenna than some arrays.
 And their construction makes them easy to mount on vertical towers or any other type of structure.

-Because yagi antennas are simpler than log periodic antennas, they usually cost less than a comparable LP antenna.
-While printed circuit board yagis are available, others can be built from simple rods properly positioned.
+Because Yagi antennas are simpler than log periodic antennas, they usually cost less than a comparable LP antenna.
+While printed circuit board Yagis are available, others can be built from simple rods properly positioned.

 Disadvantages of Yagi Antennas

 If you want a high gain level, the antenna will need to be very long.
 And even then, gain is limited to around 6-9 dB unless you have more than one Yagi antenna assembled in an array.

 These antennas experience a degradation of their electrical characteristics (gain, feed point impedance, front to back ratios) as you move away from the frequency range the Yagi is designed for.
 This is because these antennas are based on resonant elements, and off-resonant operations introduce reactance that cause the SWR to increase.